 On this day in history, South Carolina ratified the U.S. Constitution, becoming the eighth state to enter the American Union.
 The original colony, named Carolina after King Charles I, had been divided in 1710 into South Carolina and North Carolina.

-Slave owners had more control over the state government of South Carolina than of any other state, and in 1820, the legislature ended personal manumissions, requiring all slaveholders to gain individual permission from the legislature before freeing even family members.
+Slave owners had more control over the state government of South Carolina than in any other state, and in 1820, the legislature ended personal manumissions, requiring all slaveholders to gain individual permission from the legislature before freeing even family members.

 Also in the 1820s, South Carolinian John C. Calhoun developed the theory of nullification, by which a state could reject any federal law it considered to be a violation of its rights.